How to upgrade the grammar for a language

 - semgrep: uses the parsers provided by semgrep-X, which produce a CST.
 The program's CST or pattern's CST is further transformed into an AST suitable for pattern matching.

 Make sure the above is clear in your mind before proceeding further.
-If you have questions, the best way is reach out on our community Slack channel.
+If you have questions, the best way is reach out on the Semgrep Community Slack channel.

 Make sure the